VeeamHub/veeam-orchestrator/VRO-Run-Restore-Plan/README.md

 * Read the Veeam Recovery Orchestrator User Guide
 * Fully understand what the script is doing
 * Test the script in a lab environment
-* Understand how Veeam Backup for Azure works
+* Understand how Veeam Recovery Orchestrator Restore plan works

 ## Known Issues